xue160709/Local-LLM-User-Guideline/README.md

 **Introduction**: LM Studio develops a set of friendly user interfaces based on LLama.cpp, supports installation and use on Windows, Mac and Linux systems, provides models in multiple languages, and offers features such as model search, download and chat.

-**Official website and download address**: https://lmstudio.ai/
+**Official website and download url**: https://lmstudio.ai/

 **Operating systems:** Windows, Mac, Linux

 **Related languages:** English

 **Steps for use:**
-1. Download and install the software
+1. Download and install the software.
 2. Download the model in the application, if you can't download the model due to network or other circumstances, you can select the folder where the LLM is stored and create a new folder named \"TheBloke\" in the folder, then put the downloaded model into the \"TheBloke\" folder.
 Then put the downloaded models into \"TheBloke\" folder.
 ![2.png](images/2.png)
 3. Click \"Select a model to load\" to select a model to open the dialog mode, you can also select the corresponding \"GPU Acceleration\" and \"Context Length\" according to your own computer and model to reload the model. \"Context Length\" according to your computer and model to reload the model.
 (If your computer configuration is average, it is recommended to uncheck \"GPU Offload\", and the larger the \"Context Length\" setting, the longer the waiting time will be, please refer to the fourth part of the guide for a more detailed introduction.)